-It was aboard the MS Vivaldi by the Strasbourg-based company CroisiEurope fleet, we will be travelling through Mitteleuropa.
+It was aboard the MS Vivaldi by the Strasbourg-based company CroisiEurope fleetWe're going to explore Mitteleuropa.
 This is the Europe that, over the centuries, has been torn apart and built up in the Danube basin.
-Looking at the banks of the Danube, it seems a far cry from the violent orchestration of the world.
+Looking at the banks of the Danube, it seems a long way from the violent orchestration of the world.
 Yet it is the turbulent history of Central Europe and its peoples that we are about to explore.

 From Budapest, the capital of Hungary, to the "Iron Gates", we will cross 4 magnificent countries, where all the nationalities we have met are hoping for lasting peace.
 We take you on a journey of discovery through the Balkans...